Living in Seoul as a Digital Nomad: A Complete Guide

-When Westerners think of Seoul, probably the first things that come to mind are high-tech gadgets, k-pop boy and girl bands, and soapy TV dramas.
-However, after living in Seoul as digital nomads for roughly 1 year, we look back to memories of fantastic culinary experiences, vibrant cultural events, mysterious palaces, and stunning natural beauty.
+When Westerners think of Seoul, the first things that probably come to mind are high-tech gadgets, K-pop boy and girl bands, and soapy TV dramas.
+However, after living in the South Korean capital for 1 year, we look back to memories of fantastic culinary experiences, vibrant cultural events, mysterious palaces, and stunning natural beauty.
+Are you considering living in Seoul as a digital nomad?

 We were lucky to have spent the last 15 years working, traveling, and living all over the world.
 So, when the time came to leave behind our previous home in Hong Kong and move to Seoul, we felt a mix of excitement and regret.